chasebott/startup/README.md

 # startup - workspace
-Startup instructions for automated builds.
+Startup instructions for automated builds.<br>
 _This is a template.
 Workspaces rely on private repositories.
 Make sure to update hosts.yml to map remote hosts._

 ## Requirements